-What we have here is a thorough guide that shows you the scope of the work and the cost it will take for such work.
+What we have here is a thorough guide for develop cost you should expect in 2018 that shows you the scope of the work and the cost it will take for such work.
 This is to give you an idea of where your project will fit in.

 There are a host of factors which determines the cost of the website and here are some common generic ones.

 • The number of pages you are looking to create